 - She read a lot about serial killers, and did some related Outschool classes on unsolved crimes, which is how she found Thomas Jones, mentioned above.
 Seriously, if there was a Thomas Jones fan club, she’d be president.

-My mom, Sarah’s Mommom, is back on her feet again after a heart-medication tuneup over the summer.
-She may still have more adjustments in the future, but she’s starting to feel a good bit better and has a lot of fun stuff planned for her and Sarah to do.
+My mom, Ashar’s Mommom, is back on her feet again after a heart-medication tuneup over the summer.
+She may still have more adjustments in the future, but she’s starting to feel a good bit better and has a lot of fun stuff planned for her and Ashar to do.

 Some of their highlights:

-- Cooking and baking – including making more pretzel rolls, which Sarah loves
+- Cooking and baking – including making more pretzel rolls, which Ashar loves

-- Sewing – including making a “button monster,” which has been on her and Sarah’s want-to-do list for easily 3 or 4 years now
+- Sewing – including making a “button monster,” which has been on her and Ashar’s want-to-do list for easily 3 or 4 years now

 Mom also is staying involved with Stephen Ministry at her church.
 She started the program there, and campaigned and campaigned to get her friend Barb trained as a fellow Stephen Leader so that she could ensure the program will be successful even if her health keeps her from being as active in it.
 So her goal for this year is getting Barb fully up and running, and staying involved as much as she can herself!